z357412526/mousestyles/doc/source/report/overview.rst

 -  **ASWaterIntensity (ASWI):** equals W/ASP.
 -  **MoveASIntensity (ASMI):** equals D/ASP.

-The intervals folder has 6 sub-folders, all sub-folders have about 33 files for 3 strains and 11 days for each strain:
+The intervals directory has 6 sub-directories, all sub-directories have about 33 files for 3 strains, and for each strain there are 11 days data:

 -  **F:** records start and stop time of eating behaviors for a certain strain and a certain day.
 -  **W:** records start and stop time of drinking behaviors for a certain strain and a certain day.